AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-occupation-info.md

-This role is only available to skilled workers from outside of Australia who can be sponsored.
+This role is only available to a skilled worker from outside of Australia who can be sponsored.